 If you have an analog tuning server, you will need some equipment to accommodate this change.

 Equipment that you need:

 - An IR Blasting Kit from SnapStream.
-We charge $100 for each tuner in your system.

 - A Digital Transport Adapter (DTA) for each tuner in your system.
 You can get these from your cable provider.

 - A Channel 4 Signal Combiner for every 2 DTA's that you are using for your server.
 These can be purchased here: http://www.sadoun.com/Sat/Products/JVI/JVI-40-SC4-Channel-4-Signal-Combiner.htm

 An IR Blasting Kit from SnapStream: When you connect your tuner to a DTA, you will need to lock the tuner to the channel that the DTA is outputting the signal on.
 If you want to flip cable channels, the channel needs to change on the DTA and not the tuner.
 THe IR blasting equipment will allow your SnapStream Server to change the channels on your DTA's as necessary.

 DTA: This device converts the digital (QAM) channels into an analog (NTSC) signal that your tuner can record.
 A DTA and a digital cable box are very similar, but you will notice that DTA's only have a single RF (coaxial) output available to connect to your tuner/television.
 There will be a switch (channel 3 / channel 4) on the back of the DTA that will specify which analog channel the newly converted signal will be put on via the coax out port.

 Channel 4 Signal Combiner: This is necessary because the analog tuners that we use have a single coax input to feed every two tuners.
 This creates a problem when trying to connect two DTA's to a single coax port.
 To work around this you will need to set one DTA to output on channel 3 and another DTA to output on channel 4.